AnanasJI/ads_dashing_thru_my_sanity/README.md

 An installation and use guide for using black in vscode can be found here: https://dev.to/adamlombard/how-to-use-the-black-python-code-formatter-in-vscode-3lo0

 Add files to be ignored by git/that should not be added to the repo into the (.gitignore) file

+# Adding and processing data for the dashboard

+Add data (csv files) to the data/raw directory.

+Then run the (sentiment_analysis.py) script that should output a processed data csv file into the data directory.

+That processed file in the data directory is what should be used by the (dashboard.py) script.
+It will be named ("processed\_" + original_filename.csv)

+# Running dashboard

+Inside the pipenv environment, run (python dashboard.py)

+Make sure there is processed data (refer to previous section) in the data directory before running.